JeffersonLab/jmyapi/README.md

 ```

 ## Install
-The library requires a Java 8+ JVM and standard library at run time, plus has a depenency on the MariaDB database driver.
+The library requires a Java 8+ JVM and standard library at run time, plus has a dependency on the MariaDB database driver.

 You can obtain the jmyapi jar file from the [Maven Central repository](https://repo1.maven.org/maven2/org/jlab/jmyapi/) (or [Sonatype Backing Store](https://s01.oss.sonatype.org/content/repositories/releases/org/jlab/jmyapi/)) directly or from a Maven friendly build tool with the following coordinates (Gradle example shown):
 ```